RodrigoNaray/TaskTrackerCli/README.md

 # TaskTracker

-TaskTracker is a command-line application for managing tasks.
+TaskTracker is a command-line application for managing tasks from the site https://roadmap.sh/projects/task-tracker .
 It allows you to add, update, delete, list, and change the status of tasks.

 ## Features